unixfreaxjp/glibcver-endian-checker/README.md

 # glibcver-endian-checker
 A code to check GNU base libc version and endianness.

-Purpose: RE, Incident and Response or DFIR related.
+Purpose: RE, Incident and Response or DFIR related, native limited CLI check tool pre IR analysis.

 in Japanese: